It was a fairytale wedding watched by an estimated 750 million people but where did Prince Charles and Princess Diana get married?

 So I said, “I want my husband.”
 And I said, “I’m sorry I’m in the way…and it must be hell for both of you.
 But I do know what’s going on.
 Don’t treat me like an idiot”.

-In June 1994, less than a year before their divorce, Charles confessed to being unfaithful with Camilla, insisting he’d remained faithful until ‘it became irretrievably broken down, us both having tried”.
+In June 1994, less than a year before their divorce, Charles confessed to being unfaithful with Camilla.
+Though he insisted he’d remained faithful until “it became irretrievably broken down, us both having tried”.

 Diana went on to date Egyptian film producer Dodi Fayed.
-Though sadly their courtship was cut short when Dodi and Diana died in a car crash in Paris in the Summer of 1997
+Though sadly their courtship was cut short when Dodi and Diana died in a car crash in Paris in the Summer of 1997.